thna2020/TradingStrategy/Glossary.md

 - Over-the-counter (OTC) securities are securities that are not listed on a major exchange in the United States and are instead traded via a broker-dealer network, usually because many are smaller companies and do not meet the requirements to be listed on a formal exchange.
 There may be additional steps and fees when trading OTC securities because trades must be made through market makers who carry an inventory of securities to facilitate trading.

+> Outperform the market

+- Alpha Picks has surged 25.52% in total vs just 8.76% for the S&P 500.
+That means it’s outperforming the market by 16.76%!
+- Portfolio up 10% vs 5% for the S&P 500 --> outperform the market by 5%.

 ## P

 > Pullback